-Precipitation immediately prior to a burn can cause damp soils, high humidity, and wet fuels.
-Under these conditions, fuels ignite slowly or not at all, leading to a very patchy, smoky burn.
-Precipitation during a burn can extinguish the fire.
-Mud and standing water can hamper movement of fire fighting vehicles.
-Unexpected puddles can cause vehicles to become stuck, eliminating their usefulness in fighting fire and putting the vehicle at risk for fire damage.
-Precipitation immediately following a fire can be beneficial in extinguishing smoldering fuels.
-However, thunderstorms in Kansas are frequently accompanied by strong winds, which may reignite embers.
+Precipitation immediately prior to a burn can cause damp soils, high humidity, and wet fuels, resulting in fuels ignite slowly or not at all.
+Damp conditions can result in patchy, smoky burns that may self-extinguish.
+Vehicle movement is hampered by mud and standing water, and getting stuck puts the vehicle at risk of fire damage.
+Precipitation immediately following a fire can be beneficial in extinguishing smoldering fuels; however, Kansas thunderstorms are frequently accompanied by strong winds, which may reignite fire from embers.

-Burn bans can be issued by the governor of Kansas or by county commissioners.
-These bans are triggered by weather conditions that are favorable for wildfires.
-Drought, high temperatures, low humidity, high winds, and heavy fuel loads are all factors that can increase the chance of wildfires.
-Burn bans can be absolute (no burning permitted at all) or conditional.
-Some counties issue burn bans where agricultural burning is still permitted when evidence is provided to the fire department that a particular prescribed burn has a low chance of becoming a wildfire.
-These exceptions to county burn bans are granted on a case-by-case basis and are not available in all counties.
+Burn bans can be issued by the governor of Kansas or by county commissioners, and are triggered by conditions that increase the change of wildfires.
+Drought, high temperatures, low humidity, high winds, and heavy fuel loads all increase the chance of wildfires.
+Burn bans can be absolute (no burning permitted at all) or conditional (agricultural burning is still permitted when evidence is provided to the fire department that a particular prescribed burn has a low chance of escaping).
+Exceptions to county burn bans are granted on a case-by-case basis and are not available in all counties.